paipeline/LLMoptimFunc/docs/models_documentation.md

 ## 2. Classical Markowitz Model

-The Classical Markowitz Model aims to maximize expected returns while managing risk.
+The Classical Markowitz Model seeks to maximize expected returns while controlling risk.
 The optimization problem is defined as:

 ### Objective Function